drmartinezrabert/EcoSysEM/README.md

 | NO2- |  |
 | NO3- | 1 |

+> [!NOTE]
-⚠️In pHSpeciation database, a specific reaction names (in parenthesis) are used:
+> In pHSpeciation database, a specific reaction names (in parenthesis) are used:
-- First deP: first deprotonation.
+> - First deP: first deprotonation.
-- Second deP: second deprotonation.
+> - Second deP: second deprotonation.
-- Third deP: third deprotonation.
+> - Third deP: third deprotonation.

 [🔼 Back to Instructions (Downloading & Setting up)](#clipboard-instructions-for-downloading-and-setting-up-ecosysem-platform) &nbsp;&nbsp;&nbsp;|| &nbsp;&nbsp;&nbsp;[🔼 Back to **Contents**](#readme-contents)